donal/jsconf-asia-2014-git-and-github-workshop/student-questions/duffycheng-workshop-question.md

-First file in the workshop!
+> First file in the workshop!
-Get more stickers~
+> Get more stickers~

+All gone now, sorry!

-Add some more changes....yeah~
+> Add some more changes....yeah~

+Any changes in particular?